floriangbh/FacebookImagePicker/README.md

 ## Aditionals informations

-- About tagged photos : the tagged photos are displayed in an album (hide by default, see customisation section to display it) with name "Photos of You".
-You can change this default name in settings.
-The tagged album's cover is the facebook account profile picture, which are retrieved with special call to the graph API.
+- About tagged photos : the tagged photos are displayed in an album (hide by default, see customisation section to display it) with the name "Photos of You".
+You can change this default name in the settings.
+The tagged album's cover is the facebook account profile picture, which are retrieved with a special call to the graph API.

 ## Translation